Published 01-05-2025 - Last updated: 25-04-2026

 The purpose of the changes is to ensure that residence permits are only granted to third-country students whose real intention is to study in Denmark.

 The changes do not apply to foreign nationals who have applied for or been granted a residence permit as a student in a non-state-approved higher educational programme before 2 May 2025.
-These students will continue to have the right to a limited work permit, a 6-month job search stay and the right to bring accompanying family to Denmark.
+These students will continue to have the right to a limited work permit and a 6-month job seeking permit.
 These students will continue with the same rights if they apply for an extension of their residence permit from 2 May 2025.
+These students can get residence permits in Denmark for their minor children, even if the children applied on or after 2 May 2025.

-Nor do the changes apply to foreign nationals who have applied for or been granted a residence permit as an accompanying family member of a student in a non-state-approved higher educational programme before 2 May 2025.
+The changes also do not apply to foreign nationals who have applied for or been granted a residence permit as an accompanying family member of a student in a non-state-approved higher educational programme before 2 May 2025.
 These accompanying family members will continue with the same rights if they apply for an extension of their residence permit from 2 May 2025.

 Read the Executive Order on study programmes (in Danish only)